Apple’s new AirPods are also hearing aids. Can they really save you thousands of dollars? - KESQ

 Apple’s announcement follows FDA changes

-Close to 30 million US adults have some degree of hearing loss, but only about one-fifth of those people seek assistance for the issue, according to the US Food and Drug Administration.
+Close to 30 million US adults have some degree of hearing loss, but only about one-fifth of those people seek assistance for the issue, according to the FDA.

 For people with untreated hearing loss, using hearing aids can reduce the rate of cognitive decline and may lower the risk of depression, according to the FDA.
 However, experts have said that the high cost of doctor visits and hearing aids kept some from seeking treatment.